Skip to main content

 The Honors Transfer Program is the actual program that you must be a member of in order to take Honors courses.
 If a student wishes to join the program, they must apply using this form and join the Honors Program Canvas.

 The Honors Club is an extension of the Honors Program that allows students to meet with other Honors students to talk about their projects and how to transfer to top universities.
-It is not mandatory to attend club meetings if you are part of the Honors Program, and it is not necessary to be an Honors student if you want to attend the meetings.
+It is not mandatory to attend club meetings if you are part of the Honors Program, and it is not necessary to be an Honors student if you want to attend the meetings to learn more about the Program and if it's a good fit for you.

-Community service is required of everyone to maintain the membership in the program, but it is especially important for students who want to graduate as Honors Scholars and want to participate in transfer agreements like UCLA TAP, or UC Irvine’s H2H.
+Community service is recommended for everyone to maintain the membership in the program, but it is required for students who want to graduate as Honors Scholars and want to participate in transfer agreements like UCLA TAP, or UC Irvine’s H2H.
 The requirements are as follows:

-- At least 6 out of the 10 hours have to be for LPC college (not necessarily for the Honors program).
-So that you are able to complete 4 hours of community service outside LPC college however you will be required to show proof of completion of those 4 hours.
+• At least 15 out of the 20 hours have to be for LPC college (not necessarily for the Honors program).
+If you have trouble finding more opportunities on campus, you can complete 5 hours of community service outside of LPC college.

 A list of possible options to volunteer can be found on a special page about community service both on Canvas and on Honors Program website.
 New and time-sensitive opportunities to complete your community service hours will be also posted frequently on Canvas, so make sure you are on top of all the Canvas announcements.

-At the end of each semester a form will open up where you indicate all of the community hours you have completed during the semester.
+At the end of each semester a Check-In form will open up where you indicate all of the community hours you have completed during the semester.
 It is important to note that you will be asked for proof of completion of those hours so please keep any documentation or photos from the events.
-If you are unable to provide any documentation then provide a contact who can verify your hours.
-The form is located with all the other forms on Honors Canvas and will open on the last day of the semester so it is your responsibility to keep track of your hours completed throughout the semester since you will submit all the hours in one submission form (Multiple submissions will not be accepted).
+You will also be asked to provide a contact who can verify your hours.
+The form is located with all the other forms on Honors Canvas and will open on the last day of the semester so it is your responsibility to keep track of your hours completed throughout the semester since you will submit all the hours in one submission form (Multiple submissions will not be accepted for the same semester).

 The Honors Mentorship Program is a program where experienced Honors students (mentors) support and guide other students by helping them navigate their courses while earning volunteering hours for the community service requirement.